aidanneichman/AidanNEichman/README.md

 - 🔭 I’m currently working on <a href="https://coms-bc3997-sp23.github.io/website-AidanNEichman/" target="blank">Classification of Home Plate Umpires' Incorrect Calls using ML!</a>

-- 🤝 I’m looking for a SWE or DA Internship for Summer 2024.
+- 🤝 I’m looking for a SWE Internship for Summer 2024.

-- 🌱 I’m currently learning more Python, SQL, & C++.
+- 🌱 I’m learning more Python, SQL, & C++.

-- 📝 I regularly write articles on [https://www.thecolumbiasciencereview.com/](https://www.thecolumbiasciencereview.com/)
+- 📝 I'm currently working as a Software Developer for href="https://www.karulearning.com/" target="blank">Karu Learning</a>

 - 📫 How to reach me **ane2123@columbia.edu**